nabinkim0318/Respiratory-Diagnosis-Assistant/README.md

 The Respiratory Diagnosis Assistant is a tool designed to assist in diagnosing respiratory conditions based on audio recordings.
 It utilizes Amazon S3 for storing audio files and MongoDB for managing data.

+## Database Systems and Versions

+- **Amazon S3**: Used for storing audio files.
+For information on how to set up and use Amazon S3, please refer to the [official documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html).
+- **MongoDB Atlas**: Used for managing data.
+The application is configured to connect to a MongoDB Atlas cluster running version 7.0.8.
+For more information on MongoDB Atlas and how to set it up, please refer to the [official documentation](https://docs.atlas.mongodb.com/).

 ## Installation Process

 ### Prerequisites